 It’s easy to fall into the trap of believing that social media platforms offer simply another form of broadcasting.
-But unlike television, print ads and radio, social media marketing is not a one-way tool of communication.
+But unlike television, print ads, and radio, social media marketing is not a one-way communication tool.
 It is immediate and vital, an ongoing conversation that allows you to directly connect your audience and community with your product.

-Branding strategies for social media, therefore, need to be as agile and responsive as the platform itself.
+Therefore, branding strategies for social media need to be as agile and responsive as the platform itself.
 Following these ten guidelines will ensure you develop a clear message and sound approach while maintaining the flexibility and precision that lets your social media marketing shine.